jilek/MechaCar_Statistical_Analysis/README.md

     - *Vehicle Weight data for all current vehicle models (including the MechaCar)*

     - *Crash Test Results converted into "Overall Safety Rating for all current vehicle models (including the MechaCar)*

+    - *Verify Pre-conditions for Chi-Squared Test*
+      1. Each subject within a group contributes to only one frequency.
+In other words, the sum of all frequencies equals the total number of subjects in a dataset.
+      2. Each unique value has an equal probability of being observed.
+      3. There is a minimum of five observed instances for every unique value for a 2x2 chi-squared table.
+      4. For a larger chi-squared table, there is at least one observation for every unique value and at least 80% of all unique values have five or more observations.

 ## <span style="color: lightgreen;">Summary</span>